top of page

 (a) Other category includes: ankylosing spondylitis, myasthenia gravis, sarcoidosis, uveitis, autoimmune bullous, eczema, nephrotic syndrome, scleritis, vasculitis, autoimmune hepatitis, gout, polymyalgia, Sjogren’s syndrome, Bell’s palsy, iritis, psoriasis, carditis, multiple sclerosis, psoriatic arthropy, and temporal arteritis.

 The OPCRD holds electronic medical records from >20 million patients from >1000 UK general practices.
 For each year from 1990 to 2019, OPRI researchers determined SGC exposure among patients aged 5 years and above who had asthma, COPD, nasal polyps, Crohn’s disease, rheumatoid arthritis, ulcerative colitis, or systemic lupus erythematosus.
 Asthma was consistently the greatest contributor to SGC utilization; asthma and COPD accounted for more than two-thirds of UK patients prescribed SGCs every year since 1990.
 The data showed declines in SGC prescriptions for Crohn’s disease, ulcerative colitis, and rheumatoid arthritis since the introduction of biologic therapies, as well as for severe asthma; however, SGC prescriptions for non-severe asthma and for COPD increased.
+The relative contribution of COPD to the OCS burden approximately doubled over time, while no biologic therapies for COPD were approved during the observation period.

 “These results highlight urgent needs to raise awareness about the adverse consequences of SGC use and to adopt alternative steroid-sparing strategies and treatments that can reduce this largely avoidable burden”, said Professor Price.